jmariomejiap/codeChallenge/README.md

 ##### Installation

-note: make sure mongoDB is install and running.
+note: make sure mongoDB is installed and running.

 First